Best Western Plus Village Park Inn

 - Bottled water available

-Take advantage of the savings and fun with these 4 package deals available at the best western plus village park inn in Calgary.
+Take advantage of the savings and fun with this special offer available at the best western plus village park inn in Calgary.

 Conveniently located, the best western plus village park inn in Calgary, Alberta is shown on the map.
 Detailed driving directions from popular points or nearby cities are listed below.
 For those with GPS, here you go: